 *** Now in its Second Edition ***

-Have you ever wondered if it is possible to be a conservative evangelical Christian and also believe in biological evolution–believe that the earth is 4.5 billion years old and that human beings share a common ancestor with, not only chimpanzees, but also with mice and even earthworms?
+Have you ever wondered if it is possible to be a conservative evangelical Christian and also believe in biological evolution–believe that Earth is 4.5 billion years old and that human beings share a common ancestor with, not only chimpanzees, but also with mice and even earthworms?
 In Exploring Faith and Reason: The Reconciliation of Christianity and Biological Evolution, we find that it is not only possible, it is an essential element of how many Christians come to more fully appreciate the complexity and the great glory of God’s creation.

 Here is what scholars, clergy, and book reviewers have had to say about the book: